-- Cushions are likely to have moved during transit and, because they need time to settle, may cause slight lifting of the back pads.
+Cushions are likely to have moved during transit and, because they need time to settle, may cause slight lifting of the back pads.
 Redressing may be required so that they sit correctly.
-Ensure the cushion pads are positioned well back, squarely and flat on the seating platform so the backs sit flat to the seat.
+Ensure the cushion pads are positioned well back, squarely and flat on the seating platform so the backs sit flush with the seat.

-- The feel of the seat will vary depending on the fabric and size chosen; different fabric compositions can either give a more relaxed or firmer feel to the seat when in use.
-Larger versions of a range have more cushion surface area for air to escape, so may compact more and feel different to smaller options in the same range.
+The feel of the seat will vary depending on the fabric and size chosen; different fabric compositions can either give a more relaxed or firmer feel to the seat when in use.
+Larger versions of a range have more cushion surface area for air to escape, so may become more compact and feel different to smaller options in the same range.

-All Tailored by OKA frames and legs are crafted using sustainably sourced hardwood, and are constructed using the traditional screw and dowel method for maximum durability.
-The removable legs are made from solid oak, and are available stained to an Ebony or Greyed Oak finish.
+All Tailored by OKA frames and legs are crafted using sustainably sourced hardwood, using the traditional screw and dowel method for maximum durability.
+The removable legs are made from solid oak or beech, and are available stained to an Ebony or Greyed Oak finish.

-- Furniture must be positioned on a level solid surface to ensure the product does not rock and damage the frame; use felt pads on the feet to assist if the floor is not level.
-Protect wooden and delicate flooring from possible marking by feet or castors by using felt pads or castor cups.
+Furniture must be positioned on a solid, level surface to ensure the product does not rock and damage the frame; use felt pads on the feet or castor cups to assist if the floor is not level and to protect wooden and delicate flooring from possible marking.

-- At least a 30cm clearance from heat sources such as radiators is advised to prevent colour change or permanent marks occurring.
-Likewise, keep furniture safe distance away from open fires.
+We advise leaving at least a 30cm clearance from heat sources such as radiators to prevent colour change or permanent marks occurring.
+Likewise, keep furniture a safe distance away from working fireplaces.

-- We do not recommend locating products in excessively high or low temperatures or where the environment is often damp, as this may cause issues.
+We do not recommend keeping products in excessively high or low temperatures or where the environment is often damp, as this may cause issues.

 To help prolong the life of your upholstery, we advise the following:

-- Regular cleaning with a soft brush and/or gently vacuuming helps keep your furniture looking its best as accumulated dust will accelerate the wear of covers.
+Regular cleaning with a soft brush and/or gently hoovering helps keep your furniture looking its best, as accumulated dust will accelerate the wear of covers.

-- All upholstery products should be professionally cleaned in situ unless otherwise stated.
-We recommend using a reputable specialist upholstery care professional and requesting a colour fastness test is performed and is satisfactory on an inconspicuous area before cleaning commences as OKA cannot take responsibility for third party actions.
+All upholstery products should be professionally cleaned in situ unless otherwise stated.
+We recommend using a reputable specialist upholstery care professional and request that they perform a colour fastness test on an inconspicuous area before cleaning, as OKA cannot take responsibility for third party actions.

-- Remove all spills immediately.
-Blot liquid spills with a clean, dry, white cloth; work towards the centre of the spill.
+Remove all spills immediately.
+Blot liquid spills with a clean, dry, white cloth, working towards the centre of the spill.
 Do not rub or use abrasive cleaners as this may damage the furniture.
 Should the piece become stained or suffer other damage, we recommend professional help is sought.

-- Pushing feet against or placing them on the arms may cause damage to the arm or frame.
+Pushing feet against or placing them on the arms may cause damage to the arms or frame.

-- Avoid contact with chemicals such as household and baby wipes, hair and skin preparations, fake tans, insect repellents and other cosmetics, or household cleaning materials other than those recommended as these are likely to damage the surface.
+Avoid contact with chemicals such as baby wipes (except for use on clever velvets), haircare and skincare products, fake tans, insect repellents and other cosmetics, or household cleaning materials other than those recommended as these are likely to damage the surface.